Large-scale investigation of weakly-supervised deep learning for the fine-grained semantic indexing of biomedical literature: Material and methods

-The main challenge in dataset development for fine-grained biomedical semantic indexing is the lack of ground-truth annotations at this level of detail for the development and testing of predictive models.
-Although methods that rely on weak supervision can sidestep the need for ground-truth labels as regards model development, some ground-truth data are still needed for the proper evaluation of model predictions.
-Requiring domain experts to manually annotate the test sets does not scale up when moving to larger numbers of articles and use cases.
-Therefore, in this work we introduce \textit{Retrospective Beyond MeSH} ($RetroBM$), a retrospective approach based on the evolution of MeSH indexing already done in MEDLINE/PubMed, to develop fine-grained semantic indexing datasets.
+Although the proposed $DBM$ method develops weakly-labelled datasets to sidestep the need for ground-truth labels in model development, some ground-truth data are still needed for the validation and evaluation of such $DBM$ models.
+Therefore, we also introduce $RetroBM$, an approach based on the evolution of MeSH indexing already done in MEDLINE/PubMed, to develop some ground-truth $FGSI$ datasets.